-If you’re getting Ponyo vibes from this film, I can’t blame you guys as this anime movie brings us a watery journey with music, drama, and unique animation sequence paired with beautiful visuals.
+If you’re getting Ponyo vibes from this film, I can’t blame you guys as this anime movie brings us a watery journey with music, drama, and a unique animation sequence paired with beautiful visuals just like the popular 2008 Ghibli film.
 From Masaaki Yuasa, Lu Over the Wall is a masterpiece that I’ll always love over and over again.
-It was a visually stunning anime experience, and just like any Ghibli films, this movie highlighted the connection of humans and supernatural beings; this time, it’s the music that bridged the two races.
+It was a visually stunning anime experience, and just like any Ghibli film, this movie highlighted the connection of humans and supernatural beings; this time, it’s the music that bridged the two races.
 One thing that I love about this film is the music, it’s both upbeat while can also make the viewers cry.

 Mirai of the Future (2018)

 Mirai no Mirai | Director: Mamoru Hosoda | Studio: Chizu

 Here’s another anime film from Mamoru Hosoda, it’s a touching family story that revolved around two siblings and how life-changing their journey had become.
 Simply known as Mirai, the film follows the story of a young boy and his encounter with the older version of his baby sister; together they embark on a journey filled with magic, and family drama which will change his outlook in life.
 I have previously listed Mirai as one of the best anime movies of 2018.

 Bakemono no Ko | Director: Mamoru Hosoda | Studio: Chizu